angelicaCruz/SimpleBoardGame/README.md

 **Note:**
 - Before getting started, download [**METookit**](https://github.com/DataMesh-OpenSource/METoolkit "METoolkit Source").
 - This project is created with the older version on METool kit, so make sure you're not using the METool kit 2017 version.
+- This folder is not a Unity project so you have to create an empty Unity project and then drag and drop all the elements above your project.

 If you want to know more, visit [**DataMesh**](https://www.datamesh.com/ "DataMesh website").